Boney M.: 1974–1976: Formation and early career

 German singer-songwriter Frank Farian recorded the dance track "Baby Do You Wanna Bump" in 1974.
-Farian sang the repeated line "Do you do you wanna bump?" in a deep voice, as well as performing the high falsetto chorus.
+Farian sang the repeated line "Do you do you wanna bump?" in a deep voice and the falsetto chorus.
 When the record was released as a single in early 1975, it was credited to "Boney M.".
-Farian had created this pseudonym for himself after watching the Australian television detective series Boney, whose main character was named Napoleon Bonaparte.
+Farian created this pseudonym for himself after watching the Australian television detective series Boney, whose main character was named Napoleon Bonaparte.
 Farian said:

 I turned on the TV one day and it was the end of a detective series.
 I just caught the credits and it said Boney.
 Nice name, I thought – Boney, Boney, Boney...
 Boney M. Boney, Boney, Boney M. Nice sound.
 Simple.

 After a slow start, the song became a hit in the Netherlands and Belgium.
-It was then that Farian decided to hire performers to create a troupe for TV appearances.
+Farian decided to hire performers to create a troupe for TV appearances.

-In 1975, model-turned-singer Maizie Williams (originally from Montserrat) recalls that she and her friend Sheyla Bonnick were approached by an agent while at a restaurant in Hanover, Germany, and invited to join a new pop group.
-The job offered was to dance and mime to the studio recording of “Baby Do You Wanna Bump”.
-Williams and Bonnick were joined by two other performers identified only as “Nathalie” and “Mike”, and together the four embarked on a discothèque tour and made a few television appearances in the subsequent months.
-However, no footage of this early lineup of Boney M. has ever surfaced.
+In 1975, model-turned-singer Maizie Williams (originally from Montserrat) and her friend Sheyla Bonnick were approached by an agent while at a restaurant in Hanover, Germany, and invited to join a new pop group.
+The job was to dance and mime to the studio recording of "Baby Do You Wanna Bump".
+Williams and Bonnick were joined by two other performers identified only as "Nathalie" and "Mike", and together the four embarked on a discothèque tour and made a few television appearances in the subsequent months.
+No footage of this early lineup of Boney M. has surfaced.
 Nathalie left the group and was replaced by Claudja Barry.
 Bonnick decided that lip-synching was not for her and departed with the aim of pursuing a solo career, and Mike also left.
-They were then replaced by new members Marcia Barrett, a singer from Jamaica, and Bobby Farrell, a dancer from Aruba.
-When Claudja Barry also left, Barrett brought in Liz Mitchell, also from Jamaica and formerly a member of the Les Humphries Singers, and the group’s classic lineup was finally complete.
+They were replaced by Marcia Barrett, a singer from Jamaica, and Bobby Farrell, a dancer from Aruba.
+When Barry also left, Barrett brought in Liz Mitchell, also from Jamaica and formerly a member of the Les Humphries Singers, and the group's classic lineup was complete.